-ACHIEVING INDIVIDUAL EXCELLENCE IN A CARING COMMUNITY Welcome from the Headteacher e are a large and vibrant sixth form with an unwavering focus and track record of delivering our school's vision of 'achieving individual excellence in a caring community'.
-Our Ofsted 'outstanding' status for 14 years is born out of a history of delivering the very best academic results for our diverse student population.
-Over 50 of our students have secured places at prestigious Russell Group universities last year and 95% of our students secured their first choice university.
+Achieving individual excellence in a caring community Welcome from the Headteacher We are a large and vibrant Sixth Form with an unwavering focus and track record of delivering our school's vision of 'Achieving individual excellence in a caring community'.
+Last year, 29 of our students secured places at prestigious Russell Group universities and 95% of our students secured their first choice university.
 This is a real reflection of the support and guidance we give to our students, far beyond just their academic lessons.
-Aside from the 172 students who secured a place at University last year, we have a comprehensive and consistent track record of placing students on the very best higher level degree apprenticeship programmes which include: Transport for London, Skanska, Warner Brothers, Civil Service, Ministry of Justice British Airways and numerous accounting and law firms.
-We provide extensive support for students wishing to pursue placements at Medical Schools and Oxford or Cambridge where we have a strong track record of securing student places.
+Aside from the 134 students who secured a place at University last year, we have a comprehensive and consistent track record of placing students on the very best higher level degree apprenticeship programmes which include: Coca-Cola, Transport for London, Skanska, Warner Brothers, Civil Service, Ministry of Justice, British Airways and numerous accounting and law firms.
+We provide extensive support for students wishing to pursue placements at Medical Schools and Oxford or Cambridge, where we have a strong track record of securing student places.
 We believe passionately in developing students far beyond their academic studies, and offer an unrivalled selection of extra-curricular clubs and wider curricular opportunities.
-We currently have over 20 extra-curricular clubs, careers evenings and higher education events.
+We currently have over 20 extra-curricular

+clubs, careers evenings and higher education events.
 Students complete Extended Project Qualifications (EPQs), Massive Open Online Courses (MOOCs), Outside Speakers events, and the Haydon Challenge where students get involved in clubs or activities in our wider school community.
 Not to mention we are the biggest Duke of Edinburgh provider in Hillingdon.
 Our extensive and broad range of A-Levels is matched by the experience and passion of our teaching staff and dedicated sixth form pastoral team.

 I look forward to receiving your application and supporting you on your academic journey.

 Yours sincerely

-R W Jones Headteacher 1
+R Jones Headteacher

-Haydon School • Sixth Form
+Sixth Form Team

-Mr R W Jones Headteacher
+Mr R Jones Headteacher

-Mr Gooch Assistant Headteacher
+Mr D Gosling Assistant Headteacher